openjdk/jmc/core/org.openjdk.jmc.agent/README.md

 ## Interacting with the agent
 At runtime the agent can be used to modify the transformed state of a class.
 To specify a desired state, supply the defineEventProbes function with a XML description of event probes to add, keep or modify, and leave out all those that should be reverted to their preinstrumentation versions.

+### Using a security manager
+To make MBean calls more secure, the agent can be run with a security manager.
+A manager can be enabled by adding the VM option `-Djava.security.manager` and by supplying a policy file of permissions to grant as such: `-Djava.security.policy=permissions.policy`.
+The 'control' Management Permission must be granted in order for MBean function calls to succeed.

 ## Known Issues
 * The full converter support is still to be merged into the open source repo
 * Support for emitting an event only on exception has yet to be implemented